 - Golf course staff are eager to help you run your event since tournaments are a big part of their revenue.

-- Golf scrambles are a ton of fun for all participants, making it easy to retain attendees year-over-year and recruit new attendees.
+- Golf outings are a ton of fun for all participants, making it easy to retain attendees year-over-year and recruit new attendees.

-How Long Does It Take to Plan a Charity Golf Event?
+How Long Does It Take to Plan a Charity Golf Outing?

 Subscribe to access the Benefit Auction Library

 Find "How to" guides for auctions, golf outings & virtual galas, plus much more.
 We'll email your link once you subscribe.